Manus adds Project Skills to its AI agent platform

 This is the second skills-related update Manus has shipped in roughly two weeks, suggesting active development in this area as the platform builds out team and enterprise features under Meta.

-This article was written by the AI News Home editorial team with the assistance of AI-powered research and drafting tools.
+This article was produced with the assistance of AI tools as part of our editorial workflow.
 All analysis, conclusions, and editorial decisions were made by human editors.
 Read our Editorial Guidelines

 References